 What is it?
-Spiritual Direction or companioning, is an ancient practice of guiding an individual to see and discover how they may be encountering God in the day to day.
+Spiritual direction or companioning, is an ancient practice of guiding an individual to help them see and discover how they may be encountering God in the day to day.
 Regardless of your spiritual or religious tradition, if you desire a more meaningful and deeper spiritual life, a spiritual companion will walk with you on your journey, holding sacred space and using deep listening and reflective questions to help you discover your relationship with whatever you call the Holy – God, Brahman, Yahweh, Jesus, The Mystery, Higher Power, Cosmic Consciousness, etc.

 A spiritual director or companion is a specially trained trusted companion who can help seekers notice the inner movements of The Deepest Truth however they may name that.
 It is generously, deeply and nonjudgmental listening to the Spirit of the deepest Truth and to the heart of those on the journey.
 A spiritual companion provides a safe, confidential, and sacred space to allow an individual to recognize his or her own unique spiritual path.
 The ancient Celts used the term anam cara which literally means “soul friend” in describing a spiritual companion.

 While at times some aspects of an individual’s psychology are discussed, spiritual companioning is not therapy nor is it life coaching.
 For example, supposed you desire or need to find a new career path.
-A life coach encourages and counsels you through a specific project of obtaining by helping you set goals and work through transitions.
-Simply put, a life coach focus is on achieving a future goal.
+A life coach encourages and counsels you through a specific project of obtaining by helping you set goals and achieve future outcomes.

 A counselor or therapist focuses on mental health and emotional healing which is often the result of something in the past.
 Suppose you experience anxiety at the thought of interviewing for a new job or you experienced a toxic work environment and need to find new employment.
 A therapist will help you work through the errors in thinking and help you come to terms with the emotional scars of past work place relationships and provide you with new ways of thinking and interacting.